CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-The security status of the system is reported up to the CivicActions Security team to be reviewed alongside other security issues relating to CivicActions.
+The security status of the system is reported up to the Porgram Owner and Project Manager via CivicActions Security to be reviewed alongside other security issues relating to CivicActions.